 Adhese will first check if a booking is available within the highest priority for the requested position, the Paying (priority 0) priority.

-If there are more bookings at the Paying (priority 0) priority, the second factor will be considered: the Location Level factor.
+If there are more bookings at the Paying (priority 0) priority, the second factor is considered: the Location Level factor.
 A full explanation about the Location Level factor is available in the next section.

 If nothing is booked at the Paying (priority 0) priority, Adhese will check if there is a booking at the Exchange (priority 1) priority.